Francine Smith: Personality

 During the show, she enjoys being a housewife, but Francine also occasionally yearns for more fulfillment.
 She was briefly a successful realtor and became a surgeon for an organized-crime syndicate made up of handicapped people.
 She owns a muffin kiosk at the Langley Falls mall in "Finances With Wolves".
 When Stan refuses to use any of his CIA bonus money to help her bankroll the store, Francine takes $5,000 out of it without consulting him.
 She is offered additional investment by an Earth Wind and Fire cover band singer, and agrees to discuss it with him during a meal.
 What Francine did not know was that her wannabe-financier was actually Klaus in a new body, hoping to seduce her.

 At one point in the show, she once joined an ultra-chic local ladies club by faking an affair with a valet.
 She was saved from the murderous Lady Bugs by her neighbor Linda Memari.

 Francine maintains a "Sex Garden" in honor of all her sexual trysts in "When a Stan Loves a Woman".
-A magnificent garden stretching as far as the eye can see contains a single rose bush for each of her previous lovers.
+A garden stretching as far as the eye can see contains a single rose bush for each of her previous lovers.
 When showing the garden to Stan, it's revealed that guided tours of the garden take place, and there is rumored to be a tribe of natives that have never seen a white man living deep in the garden.

 While she drinks wine, and occasionally smokes cigarettes, Francine is an aficionado of marijuana, cocaine, ecstasy and Ambien, to the point where she steals $50 each week from the family budget to support her habit.
 As seen in "Dr. Klaustus", when in need of more funds, she enters amateur night contests at seedy strip clubs as in "N.S.A.
 (No Snoops Allowed)".